Compliance for Europe

 - The applicable Directives complied with;

-- Identification and signature of the manufacturer or his authorised representative;
+- Identification and signature of the manufacturer (or his EU authorised representative);

 - A declaration that the apparatus conforms to the essential protection requirements;